 Under the stock option award agreement, each NEO entered into restrictive covenants including non-disclosure, non-solicit and non-compete covenants.
 These restrictive covenants apply to the NEOs throughout their employment and through the first anniversary of their termination.
 In addition, each NEO covenanted to devote his full business attention to the Company upon the occurrence of a change in control for a period of one year following such change in control.
-If an NEO violates these restrictive covenants, the Company has the right to cause automatic forfeiture of the outstanding stock options, in addition to all other remedies available in law or equity.
 The vesting of outstanding stock options will not accelerate in connection with this offering.